tvceilidhs/tvc-website/site/content/post/making-sense.md

 ---
-title: "Making sense of the SCAA’s new Flavor Wheel"
+title: Making sense of the SCAA’s new Flavor Wheel
-date: 2016-12-17T15:04:10.000Z
+date: 2018-04-23T00:00:00+01:00
+description: >-
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+  The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 image: /img/blog-flavor_wheel.jpg
 ---